hipotures/identity/README.md

 ## Contributing translations

-You can help translate Identity on POEditor: https://poeditor.com/join/project?hash=5nahahJe7Z.
+You can help translate Identity: https://l10n.gnome.org/module/Identity/.
 Any help is appreciated!

 ## Building